About dye sublimation and how it works

 The factors that depend on success

-There are many factors that can be the difference between success and failure.
-A lot of things need to be taken into account.
+There are many factors to take into account with the dye sublimation process.
+All these factors combined can be the difference between success and failure.
 Not only does it depend on the person doing the dye sublimation.
 It also depends on the customer being well informed.
+We’ll outline the most important factors.

 Getting the temperature and time right is very important